awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 **To restore a snapshot to a parallel query cluster with the AWS CLI**

 1. Check which Aurora MySQL versions are compatible with parallel query clusters\.
 To do so, use the `describe-db-engine-versions` command and check the value of the `SupportsParallelQuery` field\.
-For an example, see [Checking Aurora MySQL Version Compatibility for Parallel Query](#aurora-mysql-parallel-query-checking-compatibility)\.
+For an example, see [Checking Aurora MySQL version compatibility for parallel query](#aurora-mysql-parallel-query-checking-compatibility)\.
 Decide which version to use for the restored cluster\.
 If practical, choose Aurora MySQL 2\.09\.0 or higher for a MySQL 5\.7\-compatible cluster, or 1\.23\.0 or higher for a MySQL 5\.6\-compatible cluster\.

 1. Locate a Aurora MySQL\-compatible cluster snapshot\.

-1. Follow the general AWS CLI procedure in [Restoring from a DB Cluster Snapshot](USER_RestoreFromSnapshot.md)\.
+1. Follow the general AWS CLI procedure in [Restoring from a DB cluster snapshot](USER_RestoreFromSnapshot.md)\.

 1. The value to use for the `--engine-mode` parameter depends on the engine version that you choose\.